rapPayne/react-vue-svelte-angular/README.md

 - One widget will be built out.
 It will consume data from a CORS API hosted somewhere.
 The others can be placeholders for a proof-of-concept.

 ## How do I run the projects?
-1. Fork or clone the repo (or just download the zip).
+1. Fork or clone this repo (or just download the zip).
 2. Go to any of the four sub-projects
 3. Follow the instructions that you'll find in the individual READMEs.